Identifying Raster and Vector Documents

-- Correct Skew, which enables Revu to correct any angular deviations in the text
+- Correct Skew, which allows Revu to correct any angular deviations in the text.

-- Detect Orientation, which enables Revu to detect and correct the page orientation if needed
+Detect Orientation, which allows Revu to detect and correct the page orientation if needed.

-- Detect Text in Pictures and Drawings, which enables Revu to detect any text in graphics or pictures
+Detect Text in Pictures and Drawings, which allows Revu to scan any text in graphics or pictures.

-- Skip Vector Pages, which enables Revu to skip pages with vector content, which will speed up the overall process
+Skip Vector Pages, which allows Revu to skip pages with vector content – as these pages will not need to be adjusted.
+This will speed up the overall process.

-- Page Chunk Size, which allows you to determine the maximum number of pages processed through OCR at any one time (increasing this may increase the speed of the process, but take’s more of your computer’s power – generally 1 is the recommended setting for Page Chunk)
+Page Chunk Size, which allows you to determine the maximum number of pages processed through OCR at one time.
+Increasing this may increase the speed of the process, but take more of your computer’s power.
+Generally, 1 is the recommended setting for Page Chunk.

-Once you have looked over all of your settings, you can press OK to run Optical Character Recognition.
+Once you have adjusted the settings, press OK to run Optical Character Recognition.

-Once OCR has been run, the text on this document should now be selectable and searchable.
-I can double check that everything ran as it should have by grabbing my Select Text tool and trying to select the text, once again.
+Once OCR has completed, the text on the document will be selectable and searchable.
+I can double check that everything ran as it should have by grabbing the Select Text tool and trying to select the text once again.